dbt-labs/corp/dbt_style_guide.md

 - All objects should be plural.
   Example: `stg_stripe__invoices.sql` vs. `stg_stripe__invoice.sql`

-- All objects should have a prefix to indicate their purpose in the flow.
+- All objects should have a prefix to indicate their DAG stage in the flow.
-  See [dbt Conventions](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md#dbt-conventions) under "Model Usage and Prefixes" for more information.
+  See [dbt Conventions](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md#dbt-conventions) for more information.

 - All models should use the naming convention `<type/dag_stage>_<source/topic>__<additional_context>`.
 See [this article](https://docs.getdbt.com/blog/stakeholder-friendly-model-names) for more information.
   - Within the **marts** and **intermediate** folders, `__<additional_context>` is optional.